benashford/benashford.github.com/content/blog/2025-12-24-resurrecting-my-old-turbo-pascal-homework-with-ai/index.md

 ## Resurrection attempts

 Numerous times I had the idea to resurrect this code.
 But it was mostly idle thoughts, there was always something more important going on.
-The first semi-serious attempt was when I learned of the DOSBox project.
+The first semi-serious attempt was when I learned of the [DOSBox project](https://www.dosbox.com/).
 This looked like an obvious way forward, it was a full PC emulator running DOS so all the weirdnesses around VGA graphics and direct memory access wouldn't be a problem.

 But there were some problems.

 One was Turbo Pascal itself, I no longer owned a copy of it.
 Borland had released several versions for free shortly before their demise, but the most recent was Turbo Pascal 5.5 and I didn't know if it would work with that version.
 There was a risk I'd be chasing problems that didn't exist and were just version compatibility problems.

 The second issue was the parts of the project that were missing entirely, the `Button`, `Stack` and the mystery `Mouse` units.
 I'd have to rebuild those from scratch, in an old IDE in a language I hadn't used for years, in an emulator.
 It was looking like quite a substantial chunk of work.

+Of course I could have just ported it to a more modern platform, but the thought of that didn't satisfy my sense of nostalgia.
+I wanted my code as-was to run, so I could see it running again and compare against more recent code I'd written.

 So it remained on my to-do list in perpetuity.